vladimir-skikh/react-1/README.md

 ### You must complete

-1. redux-ducks Reducers refactoring
-2. In the pagination of the user page, create buttons at the beginning and at the end of pages list
-3. Create login on a separate page
-4. Who to follow section - insert real users
+Who to follow section - insert real users
-5. Main container wrapper: add padding
+Main container wrapper: add padding
-6. Create Pagination component for users page
-7. usersPage add compоnentWillUnmount
-8. usersPage change some status of users to real status
-9. Make a normal button for uploading an avatar
+Create Pagination component for users page usersPage add compоnentWillUnmount usersPage change some status of users to real status Make a normal button for uploading an avatar

 ## Available Scripts